 Hawthorn (Crataegus monogyna)

 Hawthorn is still known in some parts, including Ireland, as the Faerie Tree.
+May Day coincided with the pre Christian Spring festival of Beltane, and Hawthorn has many associations with the hidden world.
 Its blossom also lent it the name "Whitethorn", but is considered unlucky to bring into the house.
-Curiously, recent investigation has shown that it releases the same chemical - and smell - that recently dead bodies do.
+Crataegus monogyna smells much more pleasant than laevigata, but recent investigation has shown that they both release the same chemical - and smell - that recently dead bodies do.
 There must be a connection.

 Value For Wildlife